Building a voice interface for a spoken word platform

-We then plotted these scenarios on an emerging user journey chart, that helps us evidence holes, and areas of opportunities.
+We then plot these scenarios on an emerging user journey chart, that helps us evidence holes, and areas of opportunities.

 Milestones and Scripts

-Once we've aligned with the client on the different features, and they understand and approve the scenarios, we have to create scripts for each one of these situations.
+After aligning with the client on the product states, we create scripts for each one of these situations.

 Wireframes and Hi-Fi

 Amazon Echo devices have many constraints when it comes to visual design: